 Asbestos is a mineral fiber found in rocks, of naturally occurring silicate minerals that can be separated into fibers.
 There are several kinds of asbestos fibers, all of which are fire resistant and not easily destroyed or degraded by natural processes.
 The fibers are strong, durable, and resistant to heat and fire.
 They are also long, thin and flexible, so that they can even be woven into cloth, because of these qualities, asbestos has been used in thousands of consumer, industrial, maritime, automotive, scientific and building products.

-The above photo shows a typical asbestos insulated heating pipe found in older homes.
+Typical asbestos insulated heating pipe found in older homes.

-During the twentieth century, some 30 million tons of asbestos have been used in industrial sites, homes, schools, shipyards and commercial buildings in the United States.
-There are several types of asbestos fibers, of which three have been used for commercial applications: (1) Chrysotile, or white asbestos, comes mainly from Canada, and has been very widely used in the US.
+During the twentieth century, some 30 million tons of asbestos have been used in industrial sites, homes, schools, shipyards, and commercial buildings in the United States.
+There are several types of asbestos fibers, of which three have been used for commercial applications: (1) Chrysotile, or white asbestos, comes mainly from Canada and has been very widely used in the US.
 It is white-gray in color and found in serpentine rock.
 (2) Amosite, or brown asbestos, comes from southern Africa.
 (3) Crocidolite, or blue asbestos, comes from southern Africa and Australia.

 Is Asbestos Dangerous?